Aruba travel destination

 Is it safe to travel to Aruba?

-Do I need a visa to visit Aruba?
+Do I need a visa for Aruba?

 What language is spoken in Aruba?

-What's the mobile coverage like in Aruba?
+How is the internet and mobile coverage in Aruba?

 Ready for Aruba?